paraterraform/para/docs/help/long.md

 $ para -h
 Para is being initialized...

-Para - community plugin manager for Terraform.
+Para - the missing community plugin manager for Terraform.
 A "swiss army knife" for Terraform and Terragrunt - just 1 tool to facilitate all your workflows.

 Concepts